 For the beginning of 2020, I decided to revisit the life-changing book, (which is more like a workbook for creatives and artists), “The Artist’s Way by Julia Cameron.
 I picked it up and completed the 12 weeks of tasks about seven years ago, and in hindsight, it’s really what sparked me to take my creative career more seriously.
 At the time, I felt very stuck, not only in my art practice, but in my life and career.
 After graduating college in late 2008/early 2009, right at the beginning of the market crash, it was challenging to find work, especially any creative work.
 Companies were making large cuts, and I found not many were hiring.
 For years, I took whatever job I could so that I could just start, and it meant that in order to pay rent, I automatically went into a mode where I spent my time working, but not so much creating.

-So it was back in late 2012 or so that I came across the book “The Artist’s Way.”
+Back in late 2012, that I came across the book “The Artist’s Way.”
 At the time, I’d always been a huge fan of “Eat Pray Love”, was reading and re-reading it, and gifting it to friends and family left and right.
 I came across a Facebook post in which Liz Gilbert opened up about what inspired her EPL journey, and it was none other than Julia Cameron’s “The Artist’s Way.”
 Of course, I went ahead and got a copy of the eBook for myself right away.
 And sure enough, I devoured it just the same way as EPL, and took it very seriously.
 As difficult as it was to maintain writing them, I diligently wrote my morning pages as soon as I woke up in the mornings.
 Late in 2012, I quit my job working for a sterling silver jewelry shop in downtown LA, and began freelancing full-time.
 I was lucky enough to be able to work remotely for my previous boss based in NYC.
 Owning my time and the ability to work from virtually anywhere was a huge freedom for me.
 It meant that I could carve out more time for my creative work and still be able to support myself.
 Yet, I still found myself feeling very stuck, and The Artist’s Way book could not have come at a better time.

 Growing up, I never had any examples of anyone that was creative in our family.
 My aunt, my dad’s middle sister, was the main person I knew who was always a fine artist and creative, but it was never really a career anyone in my family, in either my mother or father’s side, pursued.
 Of course, much like most Asian and especially Filipino families growing up, our parents and families encouraged us to pursue what is practical.
 Don’t get me wrong, this isn’t horrible advice, but when you’re at the impressionable age of fresh graduate, it’s something that easily is ingrained in your mindset, and the practical route, or safe route, or the route of what you should do, whatever you want to call it–takes precedence, because it’s how you’ll survive or even get a chance at winning in life (so you’re taught).